 In addition to the injured/fallen police officer and fire personnel grant, the Fleetwood Memorial Foundation Fund provides Educational Assistance Grants for children of those fallen and injured as well as Retraining Grants for those injured and having to start a new career.

 Applicants must apply within 8 weeks of the incident to be eligible for funds.

 In the line of duty means more than “on duty”.
 Injury or death occurring in the line of duty refers to injury or death suffered in the course of performing those duties which involve or relate to the dangerous and hazardous aspects of the duties of peace officers and fire personnel.
 No assistance shall be given for things such as injuries or deaths resulting from slips and falls, normal exercise or activities, exposures or illnesses that have occurred over time, vehicle accidents, in the event same happen while on duty, but are not related to any aspect of the dangerous or hazardous aspects of the duties of peace officers or fire personnel.
 Additionally, any injury that is considered a normal workers compensation claim will not be considered.

 Police Officers and fire personnel from the State of Texas may be eligible to receive grants from this fund when they are injured in the line of duty.
 Additionally, the families of an officer or fire personnel who has fallen in the line of duty are also eligible to receive a grant.
 In case of the death or injury of a Texas Peace Officer (as defined by Texas Commission on Law Enforcement Officer Standards and Education, TCLEOSE) or the death or injury of a Texas fire personnel, applications must be submitted by the department the individual was working for at the time of the incident.
-We are unable to accept an application from the injured or fallen personnel or from their family members.
+We are unable to accept an application from the injured personnel or from the family members of the fallen personnel.
 Applications must be submitted within 8-weeks of the date the incident occurred.